Is an Unclear Corporate Strategy Holding You Back?

 It is also surprising to us that so many organizations miss the strategic ambiguity clues that could warn them that they are off track.
 Take a quick look at this list of unclear corporate strategy symptoms and see if your business plan for success is at risk:

-Beware if less than 75% of the population believes that the strategy is clear, believable and implementable enough to fully commit.
+Beware if less than 75% of the affected population believes that the strategy is clear, believable, and implementable enough to fully commit.

 Low performers slow strategic progress and demotivate those around them to reach for higher performance.
-Beware if low performers remain on the team for too long without improving.
+Beware if low performers remain on the team for too long (typically more than 90 days) without improving.

-Beware if strategic targets routinely slip without significant reflection and continuous improvement by the leadership team.
+Beware if strategic targets routinely slip without significant reflection, proportionate consequences, or continuous improvement by the leadership team.

-Beware if people do not know how their success is measured, how their contribution fits in, and what they can count on from others.
+Beware if people do not know how their success is measured, how their contribution fits in, or what they can count on from others around them.

-Beware if the majority of time is spent on executing non-strategic priorities.
+Beware if the majority of people’s time is spent on discussing or executing non-strategic priorities or in areas that are out of their control.

 Beware if your target customers and what they value most are not at the heart of what you are doing.

-Beware of strategic ambiguity in terms of responsibility, accountability and performance metrics.
+Beware of strategic ambiguity in terms of individual and team responsibility, accountability, and performance metrics.

 The Bottom Line